PecanProject/betydbdoc-dataentry/bulk_upload.md

         interface; in this case you should delete the corresponding column(s) from the template.

     a.
-Note that cultivar information can’t be specified interactively unless species information is as well; delete the `cultivar` column if and only if you either have no cultivar information or you are specifying both the species and the cultivar interactively.
+Note that cultivar information can’t be specified interactively unless the species information is as well (and vice versa); delete the `cultivar` column if and only if you either have no cultivar information or you are specifying both the species and the cultivar interactively.

     ---------------------------------------------------------------------------------------------------------------------
     **Heading for yield data with citation specified by DOI.**